OWASP/www-policy/operational/events.md

 Exemptions permit Events to apply for Board approval for an exception to the Events policy or the Speaker’s Agreement to allow a local flavor or adhere to local customs.
 OWASP events should be unique, run by the community, and provide value for money.

 By design, OWASP is not large enough to afford many common for-profit event incentives or benefits.
-Most attendees, speakers, and trainers understand OWASP’s mission, so please consider if you truly need an exemption, or if it’s simply a “nice to have”.
+Most attendees, speakers, and trainers understand OWASP’s mission, so please consider if you truly need an exemption or if it’s simply a “nice to have".

-Event teams should ensure that exemptions are aligned with our core values and volunteerism, limited in nature, consider OWASP’s financial position and any temporary restrictions, adhere to tax non-profit compliance requirements, and provide transparency and integrity in spending funds.
+Event teams should ensure that exemptions are aligned with our core values and volunteerism, limited in nature, consider OWASP’s financial position and any temporary restrictions, adhere to tax non-profit compliance requirements and provide transparency and integrity in spending funds.

 Apply for one or more exemptions by logging a non-funding ticket at https://contact.owasp.org.
-Exemptions should be filed during the event application process, and with sufficient time to ensure that all votes are concluded before the timelines for each event type expires.
+Exemptions should be filed during the event application process and with sufficient time to ensure that all votes are concluded before the timelines for each event type expires.

 Granted exemptions apply only to a single event.
 Exemptions for other or previous events do not imply exemptions will be granted for this event.